nuxt/content/docs/content/ja/fetching.md

   - Type: `Object`
   - Default: `{ before: 1, after: 1}`

-Get prev and next results arround a specific slug.
+Get prev and next results around a specific slug.

 You will always obtain an array of fixed length filled with the maching document or `null`.